-The accompanying consolidated financial statements include the accounts of Telos and its subsidiaries, including Ubiquity.com, Inc., a wholly owned subsidiary, Xacta Corporation and Telos Delaware, Inc., all of whose issued and outstanding share capital is owned by the Company (collectively, the "Company").
+The accompanying consolidated financial statements include the accounts of Telos and its subsidiaries, including Ubiquity.com, Inc., a wholly owned subsidiary, and Xacta Corporation and Telos Delaware, Inc., all of whose issued and outstanding share capital is owned by the Ubiquity.com, Inc. (collectively, the "Company").
 The Company has applied the equity method of accounting for its investment in Enterworks, Inc. ("Enterworks").
-In December 2003, the Company purchased a 50% interest in Enterworks International, Inc. ("EI") which, at the time of the transaction, was a wholly owned subsidiary of Enterworks.
-Given the Company's indirect investment in Enterworks International, Inc. the Company is required to consolidate Enterworks International, As the Company's investment in Enterworks International was immaterial to its financial position and, as this investment was acquired on December 24, 2003, its results of operations for 2003, Enterworks International was not consolidated for 2003.
+The Company also has an investment in Teloworks, Inc. ("Teloworks," formerly Enterworks International, Inc.), and has consolidated its results of operations.
 See Note 2 - Investment in Enterworks.
 Significant intercompany transactions have been eliminated.